 A tip of the hat to the events listings editor at GayCities.
 Their hometown is well covered with an impressive list of everything going on all over The City, for months ahead this upcoming year.
 MissionMission covers the events, entertainment and restaurants beat in their neighborhood.

 Groundswell, "a sustaining space for queer people and their allies," helps LGBTQ people lead healthier, more fulfilled lives, giving them tools to create change.
-Based on 200 acres of pristine Northern California land, two hours north of SF Bay, their retreat center and residential ecovillage host events such as Xrysalis, a July gathering by and for queer people of color.
+Based on 200 acres of pristine Northern California land, two hours north of SF Bay, their retreat center and residential ecovillage host events such as Xrysalis, an August gathering by and for queer people of color.

-Out In The Bay, a weekly half-hour gay radio show, Thursdays at 7pm Pacific Time on KALW, 91.7 FM, is streamed live worldwide, with interviews of community leaders, authors, artists and others of interest.
+Out In The Bay, a weekly gay radio show on KALW, 91.7 FM, ended production December 2015, but its website still streams their favorite past programs with interviews of community leaders, authors, artists, and others of interest.

 The Russian River Chamber of Commerce has the scoop on Sonoma County's gay playground.